 4. Return the stock

 The trader will then return the borrowed stock to the broker and earn a profit.
 The profit is the difference between the price the trader received when they sold the stock and the price they paid to repurchase the stock.
 However, if the stock price rises after the trader sells short, then he/she will incur a loss when they have to pay a higher price to repurchase the stock.

 In the steps outlined above, short interest is created when the trader sells the stock but has not yet repurchased the stock (steps 2-3).

 Importance of Short Interest

 The short interest in a company is used to assess sentiment around its stock.
 In other words, it provides insight into how investors feel about the company’s stock.
 For most stocks, there is an average amount of short interest that is commonly held by investors.

 When the short interest of a company increases, it is often a warning sign that the stock sentiment is bearish (negative) and that investors expect the stock price to decline.
 On the other hand, when it decreases, this provides an indication to investors that the stock sentiment is bullish (positive).

 Although short interest is important to investors, it should not be the sole determinant when making investment decisions.

 Formula for Short Interest

-The short interest can either be expressed as a number or as a percentage of float.
-In expressing the concept as a percentage, the following formula is used:
+The short interest can either be expressed as an absolute number or as a percentage of float.
+In expressing the interest as a percentage, the following formula is used: